The cookies are super easy to make and will delight your children and the young at heart.

 Form the mixture into the shape of nests.
 Allow them to cool a little and press down in the center of each nest to make an indentation.

-These bird’s nest cookies are a delight.
-They are sweet and crunchy with the taste of chocolate and peanut butter.
+This bird’s nest cookie recipe is as much fun to eat as it is to make.
+The cookies are sweet and crunchy with the taste of chocolate and peanut butter.
 Sort of a Reese’s experience with a ton of crunch.

 The cookies will look delightful on your Easter party table.
-Add a fun printable or other easy decor item along with the cookies and you’ll have a centerpiece in no time.
+Add a fun printable, fresh flowers, or other easy decor item along with the cookies and you’ll have a centerpiece in no time.

 - 1 cup granulated sugar